jmajaca/show-off/README.md

 Image itself is stored on filesystem while the data received during OCR process is stored in database.
 There exists cron job responsible for deleting images and image related data if they are older than N days.

-Documentation of API endpoints can be found on this [link](https://jmajaca.xyz:5000/#image-api).
+Documentation of API endpoints can be found [here](https://jmajaca.xyz:5000/#image-api).

 ### documentation-ui